wengnong/sleepify-sleep-disorder-app/README.md

 - **Scikit-learn**: A machine learning library for Python, used for building the prediction model

 ## Prerequisites
+- Node.js
-- Node.js and npm (Node Package Manager)
+- npm (Node Package Manager)
 - Python